New York Times Op-Eds on Mathematics

 Does Math Make You Smarter? about a cool logic test from psychology called the Wason Selection Task, and how it pertains to math education (Apr 13, 2018)

 Op-eds (including non-math ones) through 2016 can be found on my NYT contributing opinion writer page.
-(However, this page is no longer being updated – my most recent op-ed, on gay rights in India, can be found here.)
+(However, this page is no longer being updated – my 2018 op-ed on gay rights in India, can be found here.)

 My inaugural try was this math interview on NPR broadcast on Monday, October 1, 2007.
 It’s hard talking about math on the radio (no visuals!), as I found out.
 I gave it another shot on BBC radio’s “The Forum” (February 21, 2009).
 They invited me back to talk on my new novel in Mar, 2013, but the conversation turned to math again.